 (NACWCS) explores how this workforce is distributed, resourced, and managed.

-The NACWCS is commissioned by the Department of Health and conducted every 4 years by the National Institute of Labour Studies
+The NACWCS is released by the Department of Health every four years presenting findings about the aged care workforce in Australia.

 On this page you can explore key findings about the provision of the aged care workforce.
 The data come from the census of residential facilities and home care outlets carried out as part of the NACWCS.